Derealization: Causes

+Researchers used brain fMRI to check the neural responses of those suffering from derealisation and depersonalisation to both aversive and neutral images.
+They found that the derealised patients "rated the aversive, disgusting scenes as less emotive than control subjects and, in response to these stimuli, showed reduced activation in structures implicated in the perception of disgust."
+While the derealised patients understood the content of the aversive pictures they were shown, they did not experience an emotional response, while the control group did, showing that the neural and behavioural responses of those experiencing derealization and depersonalisation were impaired.

 Derealization and dissociative symptoms have been linked by some studies to various physiological and psychological differences in individuals and their environments.
 It was remarked that labile sleep-wake cycles (labile meaning more easily roused) with some distinct changes in sleep, such as dream-like states, hypnogogic, hypnopompic hallucinations, night-terrors and other disorders related to sleep could possibly be causative or improve symptoms to a degree.
 Derealization can also be a symptom of severe sleep disorders and mental disorders like depersonalization disorder, borderline personality disorder, bipolar disorder, schizophrenia, dissociative identity disorder, and other mental conditions.

 Cannabis, psychedelics, dissociatives, antidepressants, caffeine, nitrous oxide, albuterol, and nicotine can all produce feelings of derealization, or sensations mimicking them, particularly when taken in excess.
 It can also result from alcohol withdrawal or benzodiazepine withdrawal.
 Tramadol withdrawal can also cause feelings of derealization, often alongside psychotic symptoms such as anxiety, paranoia and hallucinations.
+Generally, when derealisation is induced by cannabis, symptoms do not last longer than the period of intoxication, generally subsiding within about 2 hours of exposure.
+However, a small group of those who use cannabis may experience derealization symptoms lasting weeks, months, or years, even after they stop using cannabis.
+The most significant factor for this chronic cannabis-induced derealisation seems to be a history of anxiety, and young, anxiety-prone males who use cannabis under "marked distress" are particularly at risk.

+Derealisation symptoms may also be experienced after playing video games, particularly after using virtual-reality headsets.
+A study of 40 participants found that those who used VR headsets while playing the game Skyrim reported significantly more derealisation symptoms than those who played on a PC.
+Researchers hypothesised that using VR headsets, as opposed to the PC, induced "stronger levels of realness towards the newly experienced virtual world, which casts into doubt the so far experienced ordinary world."

 Interoceptive exposure exercises have been used in research settings as a means to induce derealization, as well as the related phenomenon depersonalization, in people who are sensitive to high levels of anxiety.
 Exercises with documented successes include timed intervals of hyperventilation or staring at a mirror, dot, or spiral.